Education

 “Sarah Helen Whitman.”
 Nineteenth-Century American Women Writers: A Bio-Bibliographical Critical Source Book.
 Ed.
 Denise Knight.
 Westport, Conn.: Greenwood, 1997.
 468-473.

 “Advancing Knowledge Beyond the Academy: Scholarly Editing and Its Diverse Communities.”
-ADHO Digital Humanities Conference 2024.
+DH 2024 Conference.
 Washington, DC.
 August 2024.

 “Editing Emerson: A Roundtable.”
 ALA Annual Conference.
 Boston, MA.
 May 2023.